hobo0xcc/rvml/README.md

 # rvml -- min-caml compiler with let-polymorphism

-`rvml` is a min-caml compiler that implements let-polymorphism. rvml's polymorphic type inference is implemented in level-based algorithm discovered by Didier Rémy.
+`rvml` is a min-caml compiler with let-polymorphism.
+`rvml`'s polymorphic type inference is implemented in level-based algorithm discovered by Didier Rémy.

 ![](img/contest.png)